dassarthak18/raylib-gamedev/README.md

 # clone this repository
 git clone https://github.com/dassarthak18/raylib-gamedev.git
 # install all libraries (assuming Ubuntu)
-# this creates a bin directory and an emsdk directory which will be important later
+# this creates a bin directory, a bin-web directory and an emsdk directory which will be important later
 sudo ./install.sh
 # can compile your code cross-platform (to Windows)
 sudo ./windows_build.sh